 There once was a man who believed he was dead.
 His doctor had tried everything to convince him that he was actually alive, but to no avail.
 Finally, he had the man read books all about blood, and how it works in the human body.
 The man finally conceded the fact that dead people don’t bleed.
 So the doctor pricked the man with a needle and showed him the blood trickling down his thumb.
 To which the man exclaimed, “Oh my goodness—dead people do bleed!”

 This is invincible ignorance.
 It’s the irrational faith of a person who will not even consider the possibility that what they believe may not be true.
 This is the faith of the cultist, not of the Christian.
 We seek a mature faith in Christ and the Scriptures, not a childish faith of sticking our fingers in our ears and outshouting any opponents.

 Should a Christian ever reevaluate their faith in the Bible as the infallible Word of God?

 If there is absolutely nothing that could cause you to reconsider whether the Bible is the Word of God then you’re probably more committed to your own personal beliefs than you are to what is actually true.
 As shocking as it might sound, if the Bible isn’t true, we shouldn’t want to believe in it.
 Our first commitment must be to truth itself.
 This helps ensure we’re worshiping the true God rather than our own preferred beliefs.

 Thankfully, we have very convincing evidence that the Bible is the divinely inspired Word of God, without error and trustworthy as an infallible, authoritative standard for our faith and lives, leading us to the one true God.
 What is this evidence?
 Why do we believe the Bible?
-We’ll explore this next week.
+We’ll begin exploring this next week.

 Believing the Bible series:

 A matter of faith: Believing the Bible [see above]